Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb ('apply, add, or remove') and resource ('categories on email message(s)'), making the purpose immediately understandable.
-However, it doesn't explicitly differentiate from sibling tools like 'manage-category' or 'update-email', which might have overlapping functionality.
+The description clearly states the verb 'apply, add, or remove' and the resource 'categories on email message(s)'.
+It distinguishes from sibling tools like 'manage-category' which handles category definitions, not applying to messages.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.